realvz/Ideal_life/README.md

 > “An unexamined life is not worth living” – Socrates

-This repository is an attempt to create a list of everything that improves the quality of life.
+This repository is an attempt to compile a list of actions that improves the quality of life.

 The list is inspired by the list James Clear authored in [Atomic Habits](https://jamesclear.com/atomic-habits).
 While the list may seem obvious, you'd be surprised to learn how many adults grow up unprepared for life.